 Frequently Asked Questions

-The Continuing Knowledge Declaration element is a reporting component.
+The continuing knowledge declaration element is a reporting component.
 Here, practising licence holders are asked to report their continuing knowledge development to PEO using a simple online form.
-Non-practising licence holders are exempt from this element of the PEAK program, but they are not discouraged from engaging in continuing knowledge development.
+Non-practising licence holders are exempt from this element of the PEAK program, but are not discouraged from engaging in continuing knowledge development.

 Licence holders are empowered to create their own learning plans that focus on technical engineering learning relevant to their practice areas.
-They are encouraged to define learning plans that leverage readily available content that is easiest and cheapest for them to access and delivered by any reputable global source of relevant learning material.
+They are encouraged to define learning plans that leverage readily available content which is most convenient for them to access and delivered by any reputable global source of relevant learning material.

 PEO will recommend up to 30 hours of continuing knowledge hours for the year to practising licence holders alone.
 This recommendation is generated immediately after these practitioners complete the PEAK practice evaluation questionnaire, and is customized to each licence holder based on their responses to the questionnaire.
-To allow licence holders to seek and complete their continuing knowledge at their preferred learning style and pace, the recommendation is described in terms of number of hours and not in terms of learning topic or avenue of learning.
+To allow licence holders to seek and complete their continuing knowledge at their preferred learning style and pace, the recommendation is described in terms of number of hours and not in terms of learning topic.

 PEO describes a “continuing knowledge activity” as any learning activity that reinforces or supplements a licence holder’s engineering knowledge and competence.
 PEO describes a “professional practice activity” as any professional practice activity that involves the application of a licence holder’s existing engineering knowledge to their professional engineering activities for work, volunteer or pro bono projects.
 PEO does not recognize professional practice activities for continuing knowledge declarations (reports) for the PEAK program.

-PEO describes three (3) categories for avenues of learning to capture and understand licence holders’ preferred learning formats for continuing knowledge activities: formal education, informal education and contributions to knowledge.
+PEAK describes three learning categories for continuing knowledge activities: formal education, informal education and contributions to knowledge.
 When licence holders submit their continuing knowledge reports, PEO asks them to indicate the category associated with the continuing knowledge activity being reported.

-The "formal education" category describes an avenue of learning that involve the licence holder acquiring engineering knowledge.
-Here, the licence holder must be evaluated and pass requirements set out by the presenter or instructor to confirm the licence holder’s understanding of the content, in order to have successfully completed the activity.
+- The "formal education" category describes learning that involves the licence holder acquiring engineering knowledge.
+Here, the licence holder must be evaluated and pass requirements to confirm the practitioner’s understanding of the content.
 Examples include attending courses and certification programs.

-The "contributions to knowledge" category describes an avenue of learning that involves the licence holder disseminating and sharing technical engineering knowledge to the engineering community.
-Examples include developing engineering best practices for employers, regulators and technical bodies; presenting or lecturing on technical engineering content and best practices; and publishing technical engineering information in university publications, technical journals and engineering-related media.
+- The "contributions to knowledge" category describes learning that involves the licence holder disseminating and sharing technical engineering knowledge to the engineering community.
+Examples include developing engineering best practices for employers, regulators and technical bodies; presenting technical engineering content and best practices; and publishing technical engineering information in university publications, technical journals and engineering-related media.

 The current version of the PEAK program does not require the submission of proof of completion of a learning activity; however, feel free to retain copies of such proofs for your other continuing knowledge planning and reporting needs.